Increase Productivity With Mac Keyboard Shortcuts

 Add bulleted list: ⌘ + Shift + 8

-Why this is useful: If you’ve hidden the toolbar (Ctrl + Shift + F), it is easier (in my opinion) to use these keyboard shortcuts than to reopen the toolbar and click the bulleted or numbered lists icons.
+Why these are useful: If you’ve hidden the toolbar (Ctrl + Shift + F), it is easier (in my opinion) to use these keyboard shortcuts than to reopen the toolbar and click the bulleted or numbered lists icons.

 Screenshots